rifkifi/Agile-HW-Design-RNG/ReadMe.md

 	- Outputs

 		- out_ready		        ` output valid - wight = 1 `
 		- out_Decoding_key	    ` output key for decoding - wight = 512 `
 		- out_ciphered_text  	`commented out - wight = 512 `

 `* The difference between the two is in the internal working of the cipher, whereas the output logic and port list remains the same. `

+##Top fsm##